Structural Parameterizations for Two Bounded Degree Problems Revisited: Preliminaries

 \section{Preliminaries}

 Throughout the paper we use standard graph notation~\cite{Diestel17}, and we assume familiarity with the basic notions of parameterized complexity~\cite{books/CyganFKLMPPS15}.
 All graphs considered are undirected without loops, unless explicitly stated otherwise.
 For a graph $G = (V, E)$ and two integers $\chid \geq 1, \Delta \geq 0$, we say that $G$ admits a $(\chid, \Delta)$-coloring if one can partition $V$ into $\chid$ sets such that the graph induced by each set has maximum degree at most $\Delta$.
 In that case, \DC{} is the problem of deciding, given $G, \chid, \Delta$, whether $G$ admits a $(\chid, \Delta)$-coloring.
+Let $\N$ denote the set of non-negative integers.
 For $x, y \in \Z$, let $[x, y] = \setdef{z \in \Z}{x \leq z \leq y}$, while $[x] = [1,x]$.
 Standard $\sO$ notation is used to suppress polynomial factors.
-For function $f : A \rightarrow B$, and $A' \subseteq A$, let $f(A') = \sum_{a \in A'} f(a)$.
 For the pathwidth bounds, we use the notion of \emph{mixed search strategy}~\cite{tcs/TakahashiUK95}, where an edge is cleared by either placing a searcher on both of its endpoints or sliding one along the edge.
 We rely on a weaker form of the ETH, which states that 3-SAT on instances with $n$ variables and $m$ clauses cannot be solved in time $2^{o(n+m)}$.

 In \kMC, we are given a graph $G = (V, E)$ and a partition of $V$ into $k$ independent sets $V_1, \ldots, V_k$, each of size $n$, and we are asked to determine whether $G$ contains a $k$-clique.
 It is well-known that this problem does not admit any $f(k) n^{o(k)}$ algorithm, where $f$ is any computable function, unless the ETH is false~\cite{books/CyganFKLMPPS15}.